 These are most commonly used parabens.

-Each Paraben has its own chemical and toxicology properties, which has a different effect, when it comes to controlling the growth of yeasts and mould.
+Each paraben has its own chemical and toxicology properties, which have different effects when it comes to controlling the growth of yeasts and mould.

-Although they are a primary fungicidal, they also offer some protection against bacteria, this is why; you may have noticed your skin care product containing more than one type of paraben.
+Although they are a primary fungicidal, they also offer some protection against bacteria.
+This is why you may notice your skin care product containing more than one type of paraben.